-Choose this option if you are doing an official Mastered For iTunes release and you will receive master files that qualify for a Mastered For iTunes release.
-A Mastered For iTunes release must be set up as a separate release with most digital distributors at this time, so keep that in mind because it’s an extra distribution cost in most cases.
-This is because a separate set of master files must be created and submitted to your digital distributor for a Mastered For iTunes release.
+Choose this option if you are doing an official Apple Digital Masters release and you will receive master files that qualify for an Apple Digital Masters release.
+An Apple Digital Masters release must be set up as a separate release with most digital distributors at this time, so keep that in mind because it’s an extra distribution cost in most cases.
+This is because a separate set of master files must be created and submitted to your digital distributor for an Apple Digital Masters release.

-If you are doing a standard iTunes release, you do not need to check this box.
-The files you receive as part of the base mastering rate (16-bit 44.1k WAV) will work for most digital distribution including a standard iTunes release.
+If you are doing a standard Apple Music release, you do not need to check this box.
+The files you receive as part of the base mastering rate (16-bit 44.1k WAV) will work for most digital distribution including a standard Apple Music release.

-These are 24-bit WAV files prepared at the native sample rate of your project (or double the native sample rate if the original unmastered files are 44.1k or 48k).
-They are typically prepared as one file per record side to make sure that the spacing and transitions between songs is retained.
+These are 24-bit WAV files prepared at the native sample rate of your mastering project (or 96k if the original unmastered files are 44.1k or 48k).
+They are typically prepared as one file per record side to make sure that the spacing and transitions between songs are retained in the cutting process.